 Slip into cocktails

-Toss into salad (and don’t neglect to dribble some pickling liquid into the vinaigrette)
+Toss into salad (and be certain to save the pickling liquid to dribble into the vinaigrette) Nibble alongside charcuterie

 Stir into pan juices of roast chicken or pork or duck